StephenTaylor-Kx/adventofq/week1.md

 1| 1
 2| 1
 ```
 But even this is more information than we need.
 There are only nine possible timer values.
-A vector of nine integers will represent the fish.
+A vector of nine integers will number the fish at each timer state.
 ```q
 q)show lf:@[9#0;;1+]3 4 3 1 2  / lanternfish school
 0 1 1 2 1 0 0 0 0
 ```
-Notice in the application of [Amend At][https://code.kx.com/q/ref/amend/#amend-at] above the index vector `3 4 3 1 2` contains two 3s.
+Notice in the application of [Amend At](https://code.kx.com/q/ref/amend/) above the index vector `3 4 3 1 2` contains two 3s.
 The unary third argument of Amend At, `1+`, is applied twice at index 3.
-Iteration is implicit in Amend At and need not be specified. .
+The iteration is implicit in Amend At and need not be specified.

 Now we represent a day’s count-down with a `1 rotate`, which happily rotates the fish with expired timers round to position 8.
 But position 8 represents newly spawned fish.